khmermenten/Chess/README.md

     a    b    c    d    e    f    g    h

-The chessboard looks like this when you play.
+The chessboard looks kind of like this when you play.
+Each square is assigned a coordinate according to the axes shown.
 To move your piece, you follow this format:
 [first letter of piece's name][desired destination coordinates] When using this format, White's pieces are capitalized, while Black's are lowercased.
 Coordinates should be written with the letter first.